 What is a Credit Note?

-A credit note is a document issued to cancel all or part of an invoice.
+A credit note is a document issued to cancel all or part of a sales invoice.
 In other words, it is a negative invoice.
 It is also called a credit memo.

-There are many reasons for issuing a credit note, including, the return of goods, invoiced the wrong customer, a different amount or customer not happy with the products or services provided.
+There are many reasons for issuing a credit note, including the return of goods, invoiced the wrong customer, damaged goods, a different amount or customer not being happy with the products or services provided.

 On the credit memo, the supplier will give as many details as possible.
 It will generally reference the original invoice, describe the goods or services, quantities, prices and state the reason for the issue.

-If you have issued an invoice, it is always good practice not to amend or delete it, but to create a credit note.
+The easiest way to issue a credit note is to use invoicing software; the feature will be available to issue a credit.
+If you have issued an invoice, it is always good practice not to amend or delete it but to create a credit note.
 It will mean that the records are still correct, and the customer has the same paperwork.

-Once the document is created you can either leave it as it is until payment is received or allocate it against the invoice.
+Once the document is created, you can leave it until payment is received or allocate it against the invoice.
 Allocating it against the invoice will reduce the amount of the invoice.

 If you are using a manual system, then our free template in Excel is suitable.
 The template is available for download at the bottom of this page.